Blendify/blender-manual/trunk/blender_docs/manual/about/contribute.rst

 to learn how to write in the reStructuredText markup language.

 If you are going to add or overhaul a section, be sure to check carefully that it doesn't already exist.
-In some places the docs are so disorganized that sections may be duplicated or in a strange location.
+In some places, the docs are so disorganized that sections may be duplicated or in a strange location.
 In the case that you find a duplicate or out of place section, `create a task <https://developer.blender.org/maniphest/task/create/?project=53>`__ explaining the issue, and optionally include a revision (actual changes).